Edward Heffron: Later years

 After the war, Heffron went to work for Publicker Industries, which operated a whiskey distillery at 3223 South Delaware Avenue in Philadelphia.
 His brothers worked at Publicker's Snyder Avenue plant, also in South Philadelphia.
 In 1966, after he had been employed by Publicker for 20 years, the company moved its Philadelphia operations to Linfield, Pennsylvania.
 Heffron did not move with the company, and spent the next 27 years working on the Philadelphia waterfront, checking cargo and clerking.

 Heffron and Guarnere remained lifelong friends after returning home.
 Guarnere was best man at Heffron's wedding in 1954, then godfather to Heffron's daughter Patricia.

 In the Band of Brothers miniseries, Heffron was played by Scottish actor Robin Laing.
 Heffron appears as himself at the end of episode ten, speaking about the company, and also makes a brief cameo appearance in the fourth episode, as an unidentified man sitting at a table in Eindhoven and waving a small flag as Sgt.
 Floyd Talbert kisses a Dutch woman.

 Heffron and Guarnere wrote Brothers in Battle, Best of Friends: Two WWII Paratroopers from the Original Band of Brothers Tell Their Story with journalist Robyn Post in 2007, outlining the activities of E Company from 1942 to 1945.
+They also appear in the documentary We Stand Alone Together.

 In 2013, Heffron, who never graduated from high school, was named an honorary graduate of West Point High School in West Point, Virginia.

-Heffron maintained he always hated New Year's Day, with its reminder of Julian's death; he also felt a similar dislike concerning Christmas Day, with its reminder of his experiences in Bastogne.
-Toward the end of his life, Heffron expressed concern that he was dying so close to Christmas because he did not want to spoil the holiday for his friends and family.

 Death and legacy

-Heffron died on 1 December 2013 at Kennedy Hospital in Stratford, New Jersey; he was survived by his wife Dolores and daughter Patricia.
+Heffron died on 1 December 2013 at Kennedy Hospital in Stratford, New Jersey;

 On 17 September 2015, the 71st anniversary of Operation Market Garden, a statue of Heffron's likeness was unveiled in his old neighborhood in South Philadelphia.
 Located near 2nd and Reed streets, the 5 ft 7 in statue includes a plaque detailing Heffron's military career, as well as a bronze heart that contains a portion of his and his wife's ashes.
 In 2019, the statue was additionally joined by one of Bill Guarnere.